Advancing the Critical Care Practitioner

 Level 7, 30 Credits

-This programme is recognised as meeting the national standards for post qualification critical care nursing education and training as outlined in the National Standards for Critical Care Nursing Education (2012) document.
-It is designed to advance the knowledge and skills of the critical care nurse practitioner.
+This programme is recognised as meeting the National Standards for Adult Critical Care Nurse Education (2018) for post qualification critical care nurses.
+This programme is designed to advance the knowledge and skills of the critical care nurse working in practice.

 You will be expected to attend 1 full day every other week at University.